John Hughes - Vicar

 She has also been involved with pastoral care and preaching a few sermons for the Wednesday morning service and she has been a member of a cell group.
 Kathleen lives in Karori with her husband, Peter, and her daughter, Helen.
 Her son, Christopher, is living in Tokyo.

-In her capacity as Business Manager she is part of the Finance and Stewardship Team.
-Wendy has a growing prophetic ministry, is part of the prayer team and last year completed a paper in Theology.
-In a previous life Wendy was a lecturer at WelTec in business administration, an office manager, a supervisor in retail banking and teacher.
+In a previous life Wendy was a lecturer at WelTec in business administration, an office manager, a supervisor in retail banking and a teacher.

 Wendy originally hails from the north of Scotland where she still has family.
-She has three adult daughters and two granddaughters.
+She has three adult daughters Nicky, Bronwyn and Lauren and five granddaughters (no grandsons!!).
 Her two little dogs, Maggie and Jack (not a Russell!) make walking a must in her daily routine.
 She also loves catching up with friends for a coffee and a good chat and going to movies; “when the lights go down it’s just me and the big screen”.
-She also enjoys knitting for her two granddaughters and reading.
+She also enjoys sewing and knitting for her granddaughters (Kaitlin, Annabel, Rosie, Maddie and Emma) and reading.